Information for professionals

 GP Care Pathways

-There some specific conditions for which we have created care pathways for use by GPs.
+There are some specific conditions for which we have created care pathways for use by GPs.
 As such we may not need to see patients with these conditions if they can be managed through primary care.
 Please download the relevant advice for these conditions, which are:

 Education